eakwarren/LAS/README.md

 ## Known Issues
-UI scripting is fragile and Logic has some quirks.
-UI elements are tested in macOS Ventura+ and Logic 10.8.
-If you’re brave, you can edit script elements with [UI Browser](https://latenightsw.com/freeware/ui-browser/). <sub>(Note the ‘- Tracks’ window uses group 4 of window tracks_window while the ‘- Piano Roll’ window uses group 1 of window pianoRoll_window.
-Also watch for toggle panels and changing elements, they can disappear in certain instances and make targeting downstream elements difficult.
-Fun stuff!)</sub>
+UI scripting is fragile and Logic has quirks.
+UI elements are tested in macOS Ventura+ and Logic 10.8+.
+If you’re brave, you can edit script elements with [UI Browser](https://latenightsw.com/freeware/ui-browser/).

-‘Bad CPU type in executable’ error is resolved by installing the Intel version of sendosc via Homebrew following yoggy’s [instructions](https://github.com/yoggy/sendosc).
-Right-click and open sendosc and allow to run.
-(Note, the /usr folder is hidden by default in Finder.
-Toggle its visibility with (⌘⇧.).
-Update sendoscPath in _LAS.scpt_ to “/usr/local/Cellar/sendosc/1.0.3/bin/sendosc “.
-Note the trailing space after sendosc.

 *Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.

-The 🅱️ symbol in the Babylon Waves articulation set path name needs to be removed by renaming to just "Art Conductor Logic".
-The shell doesn't interpret that symbol as a common unicode character.
+The 🅱️ symbol in the Babylon Waves articulation set path name may need to be removed by renaming to just "Art Conductor Logic".
+The shell might not interpret that symbol correctly.

 Sadly, Apple Watch doesn’t have a browser… yet.
 When it does, the image above will no longer be considered false advertising.